esaude/esaude-emr-poc/test/e2eTests/README.md

 ```

 #### CodeceptJS & Puppeteer
 E2E tests are built on top of [CodeceptJS](https://github.com/Codeception/CodeceptJS).
-CodeceptJS is a wrapper around other test libraries that exposes a very simple API.
+CodeceptJS is a wrapper around other test libraries and exposes a very simple API.
 From their page:

 ```
 // A simple test that verifies that "Welcome" text is present on a main page of a site will look like: